OdeclasV/step-project/README.md

 # This is our project

-Some more information about it will go here
+Some more information about it will go here.